-Telepoetics is a symposium dedicated to exploring the relationship between telephony and literature.
+Telepoetics was a symposium dedicated to exploring the relationship between telephony and literature.
 The event was originally scheduled to take place at The Dana Library and Research Centre at the Science Museum in London on 27 May 2020.
-Due to the impact of Covid-19, however, we will now be hosting the event online using the ‘nearly carbon neutral‘ format.
-The event launches on 27 May and remains open for discussion until 5 June.
+Due to the impact of Covid-19, however, the event was hosted online using the ‘nearly carbon neutral‘ format.
+The event launched on 27 May and remained open for discussion until 5 June.
 Registration has now closed but you can still listen to the papers and read the comments on the discussion forum.

 From the ‘waves of sound, transmitted o’er the line’ in Jones Very’s ‘The Telephone’ (1877) to the ‘thin voice speak[ing] / from a drowning world’ in Imtiaz Dharker’s ‘Six Rings’ (2018), telephones have been calling in and across literary texts for almost one hundred and fifty years.
 But although considerable research on the smartphone has been undertaken in recent media and cultural studies, the relationship between telephony and literature remains largely neglected.
 In fact, as Nicholas Royle points out in Telepathy and Literature (1991), ‘really we have no idea what a telephone is, or what a voice is, or when or how.
 Least of all when it is linked up with the question of literature’.
 Taking the ‘question of literature’ as its starting point, this AHRC-funded symposium addresses the telephone’s propensity to facilitate and mediate but also to interrupt communication on a local and global scale, as well the ways in which it taps into some of the most urgent concerns of the modern and contemporary age, including surveillance, mobility, resistance, power and warfare.
 Exploring its complex, multiple and mutating functions in literary texts from the nineteenth century to the present day, we consider both historical and recent manifestations of the telephone, and its capacity to call across languages and cultures.